BAayush4/Alexa/README.md

 # Alexa Voice-Assistant
 <hr>
 <h3>DESCRIPTION-</h3>
 AI Assistant that actively listens and swiftly executes your commands.
 Experience seamless interaction with cutting-edge artificial intelligence technology.
 Say it, and watch it happen! 💬✨<br> Elevate your digital experience with hands-free convenience and powerful capabilities.
-Your voice, your commands, and a world of possibilities at your fingertips.
 <hr>
 <h3>FEATURES-</h3>
 <ul>